rakuri255/UltraSinger/README.md

 _This project is still under development!_

-_The output files from the full automatic are currently not really usable!
-But it is usable for re-pitching ultrastar files._

 UltraSinger is a tool to automatically create UltraStar.txt, midi and notes from music.
 It also can re-pitch current UltraStar files and calculates the possible in-game score.